Elyse Guttenberg: Career

 Guttenberg was the recipient of an Individual Artist Fellowship in Literature from the Alaska State Council on the Arts.
 In 1988, Guttenberg and Jean Anderson were the recipients of an Alaska State Council's initiative grant to publish "Inroads: An Anthology Celebrating Alaska's Twenty-Seven Fellowship Writers".

 Her 1990 novel "Sunder, Eclipse and Seed," received honorable mention for the William L. Crawford Award for the year's best new fantasy from the International Association for the Fantastic in the Arts.

 In 2013, Guttenberg was the organiser of Fairbanks' Jewish Film Festival.

 Personal life

-Guttenberg's married Luke Hopkins (born ca. 1945) in 1977 and has two grown daughters, Selena and Grier, an Alaska State Legislator.
+Guttenberg's married Luke Hopkins (born ca. 1945) in 1977 and has two grown children, Selena and Grier Hopkins, an Alaska state legislator.
 Guttenberg's husband was the mayor of the Fairbanks North Star Borough from 2009 to 2015.